SingaporeMotherhood | Pregnancy

 February 2012

-Having discussed beneficial foods to consume during pregnancy, we move on to examine foods which should be avoided at all cost.
-Incorporating advice provided by Ms Lim Siew Choo, a senior dietitian at KK Women’s and Children’s Hospital, we also examine traditional dietary recommendations to see if they should be followed.
-Finally, a mother who was formerly from the medical industry shares her experience with nutrition during pregnancy.
+Having discussed beneficial foods to consume during pregnancy, we move on to examine foods to avoid at all cost when you are expecting.
+Incorporating advice provided by Ms Lim Siew Choo, a senior dietitian at KK Women’s and Children’s Hospital, we also examine traditional dietary recommendations to see if mums-to-be should follow them.
+Finally, we ask a mother who was formerly from the medical industry to share her experience with nutrition during pregnancy.

 Raw Meat and Raw Eggs

-Bacteria such as salmonella and listeria can be found in raw meat and eggs.
+Rraw meat and eggs contain bacteria such as salmonella and listeria.
 Apart from causing food poisoning, a listeria infection can result in miscarriage, still birth and respiratory infections or meningitis in the newborn.
-Thus, raw or partially-cooked meat, such as sashimi, medium-rare steak and half-boiled or raw eggs should be avoided.
-Raw eggs may be found in sukiyaki dips, some types of ice cream and home-made mayonnaise.
+Thus, mothers-to-be should avoid raw or partially-cooked meat, such as sashimi, medium-rare steak, as well as half-boiled or raw eggs.
+Do note that sukiyaki dips, some types of ice cream, and home-made mayonnaise contain raw eggs.

 Unpasteurised Milk

 Dairy products made from unpasteurised milk, such as goat’s milk and soft cheeses like brie and feta, should be avoided as they may contain listeria.
-Hard-serve ice cream, yoghurt and hard cheeses like parmesan and cheddar, which have been made from pasteurised milk are safe for consumption.
+The following are safe for pregnant women to eat: hard-serve ice cream, yoghurt and hard cheeses like parmesan and cheddar, which are made from pasteurised milk.

 Alcohol